Welcome to 1800wheelchair.com

 - Please keep a digital copy in Word or Google Docs.
 We'll need a copy to put up on our site.

-Our Winter 2014 scholarship, we are going to do another poetry contest.
-Please write a poem, in a style of your choosing, on the theme of overcoming a personal challenge.
+For our Spring 2014 scholarship, we are going to try a new visutal contest.
+Please submit a 'visual poem', in a style of your choosing, on the theme of overcoming a personal challenge.
+Limit your 'visual poem' to an 8.5in x 11in piece of paper.
+You can choose to represent words, images, or both.
+It can abstract or representational.
 Please include a personal statement that gives us an idea of who you are and how your poem relates to a challenge you've faced.
-The poem and essay (combined) should run at 750 to 1,000 words, free feel to write a little more or less.
+The poem and essay (combined) should be between 500 and 1,000 words, but feel free to write a little more or less.

 Send all materials to: